tcarroll64/cs3300-002-in-the-air/Documentation/Portfolio Django MVT Documentation.md

    return render(request, 'portfolio_app/project_delete.html', context)
    ```

-4. The template for delete is different since it’s not a `ModelForm` like the create and update forms.
+4. The template for object deletion is different since it’s not a `ModelForm` like the create and update forms.

    ```python
    <!-- inherit from base.html -->